NSBLab/MBM/README.md

 ## Downloading data

 Due to their file sizes exceeding the limit allowed by GitHub, you will need to fill the `data/` directories with data that you can download from this [OSF repository](https://osf.io/huz4e/).
-The total file size is ...GB.
+The total file size is 500 MB.

 ## Original data